 Note that you could risk creating swirl marks in your render if you use a dry sponge.
 And while a damp sponge can help make the job much easier and avoid unwanted paint marks, it’s still essential to exercise extra care when doing this and not allow excess water to run down the finished wall.

 Sometimes, you don’t need to complete a house renovation for your home to have a polished look.
 You can apply rockcote cement render to improve the quality of the walls and protect them against harsh weather conditions.
+This would be part of an overall plan that relies on a renovation checklist to ensure that you have all the basics covered.

 And hopefully, with the pro tips outlined above, you can be guided on how to apply and utilize such material and give your home a fresh and clean look.